dorser/datapower-scripting-exercises/README.md

 }
 ```

-Save it as a .js file and choose it as a GWScript action.
+Save it as a .js file and choose it as a GatewayScript action.

 If you are struggling, please refer to the suggested documentation before consulting the instructor.

+**Please make sure that the Content-Type of the response is application/json.
+There are many different way to achieve this**

-## Creating an "echo service" using XSLT
+## 2. Creating an "echo service" using XSLT

 Since we are working with JSON input and normally XSLT expects XML input, we will be working with JSONx as it was presented in class.